PicoNetworks/challenges/data_engineer/readme.md

 Open `challenge.ipynb` in Jupyter Lab and follow the instructions.

-Fork the repo and submit a PR with your solution.
+Fork the repo and send us a link to your GitHub account as your submission.

 ### Have fun!